timathom/marc2linkedart/specs/md/concepts/entity_extraction.md

 -   A [JSON-LD](https://json-ld.org/) representation of each top-level entity must be dereferenceable through a RESTful API.

 -   **[LUX top-level entities](../concepts/lux_top-level_entities.md)**
-Eleven top-level entities are required for use inLUX.
+Eleven top-level entities are required for use in LUX.